Moodna Viaduct

 The Moodna Viaduct is a steel railroad trestle spanning Moodna Creek and its valley at the north end of Schunemunk Mountain in Cornwall, New York, near the hamlet of Salisbury Mills.

 Significance

 The bridge was constructed between 1906 and 1909 by the Erie Railroad as part of its Graham Line freight bypass, and was opened for service in January 1909.
-The trestle spans the valley for 3,200 feet (975 m) and is 193 feet (59 m) high at its highest point, making it the second-highest and -longest railroad trestle east of the Mississippi River (after the 1889 Poughkeepsie Bridge of the New York, New Haven and Hartford Railroad, which is 6,768 feet long and 212 feet high).
-Apart from the valley below, the viaduct crosses two roads (Otterkill Rd. and Orrs Mills Rd.), the Moodna Creek, and the Erie Railroad's now-abandoned Newburgh Branch.
+The trestle spans the valley for 3,200 feet (975 m) and is 193 feet (59 m) high at its highest point, making it the highest and longest railroad trestle east of the Mississippi River still in use for rail traffic (The longest and highest trestle bridge still standing east of the Mississippi River is the 1889 Poughkeepsie Bridge of the New York, New Haven and Hartford Railroad however it ended rail service in 1974 and was converted to a pedestrian bridge in 2009).
+Apart from the valley below, the viaduct crosses two roads (Otterkill Road and Orrs Mills Road), the Moodna Creek, and the Erie Railroad's now-abandoned Newburgh Branch.
 The open design of the trestle was used to reduce wind resistance and is a major reason why the trestle is still in service today.